-The same lack of objectivity is present when you write.
+The same lack of objectivity is present when you edit your personal writing.

 The discerning taste of an onlooker

-As you develop a content-based business on your own digital media platform, you need to evaluate your writing with the discerning taste of an onlooker.
+As you develop your content marketing strategy, you need to evaluate your writing with the discerning taste of an onlooker.

-I’m going to share one technique today that will help you categorize sections of your writing so that you can focus on improving the weakest parts of your text.
+This technique will help you categorize sections of your draft so you can focus on improving weaknesses in your writing.

 Put your writing in a word processor that allows you to highlight the text with different colors, like a Microsoft Word document or Google Doc.